Data-Semi/DataStructure-Project2-Show-Me-the-Data-Structures/README.md

 This folder is for reference. includes jupyter notebooks of the solutions.

 [python_files_from_notes](https://github.com/Data-Semi/DataStructure-Project2-Show-Me-the-Data-Structures/tree/main/python_files_from_notes)
 This folder is for reference.
-It includes files that downloaded by jupyter notes above.
+It includes files downloaded by jupyter notes above.

 [testdir](https://github.com/Data-Semi/DataStructure-Project2-Show-Me-the-Data-Structures/tree/main/testdir)
-It is needed for run prblem_2.py which has solution code　of File Recursion problem.
+It is needed to run prblem_2.py which has solutions code of the "File Recursion" problem.

+### Special thanks
+Thanks to Udacity's mentors who helped me improve my coding and analysis skills.